TikhonJelvis/website/tpl/index.md

 Apart from being able to defer an expression, we can also control when a function's arguments get evaluated.
 This is also a very useful feature---we can now implement functions like short-circuiting and.
 In other languages (mainly Lisps), a similar effect can be had with macros.
 While macros can do significantly more than just controlling evaluation order, I believe my approach is simpler.
 It is also nice that such functions are just that---functions.
 They behave just like normal functions except that they do not evaluate certain arguments unless they have to.

-The syntax for this is simple: we use a `$` in front of the parameter's name.
+The syntax for this is simple: we use a `$$` in front of the parameter's name.
 So the following `const` function would never evaluate its second argument:

-    const x $y := x
+    const x $$y := x

-Conceptually, calling this function `const 1 (x + y)` is the same as calling a normal function and deferring the lazy argument: `const 1 $(x + y)`.
-This is why the `$` syntax is used.
+Conceptually, calling this function `const 1 (x + y)` is the same as calling a normal function and deferring the lazy argument: `const 1 $$(x + y)`.
+This is why the `$$` syntax is used.
 Internally, the argument's value is just deferred before being passed into the function.

 ### Objects